Source: Water Safety New Zealand

 - In 2024, 20 drowned on crafts - 18 weren’t wearing lifejackets.

-- If everyone wore one, an average of 12 up to 20 lives could be saved every year.
+- If everyone wore one, an average of 12 lives could be saved every year.

-- While many occurred on vessels 6 metres and under, around 70 deaths occurred on larger recreational vessels
+- While many occurred on vessels 6 metres and under, 93 deaths occurred on larger recreational vessels (77 of those not wearing lifejackets)

 - Most watercraft fatalities involve men over 40.